Chameleon (Labelle album)

 Chameleon is the sixth album by the American singing trio Labelle.
 Though Patti LaBelle's autobiography Don't Block The Blessings revealed that LaBelle planned a follow-up to Chameleon entitled Shaman, the album never materialized.
 The trio would not release another new recording until 2008's Back to Now.
 The final album was moderately successful peaking at #94 at the Pop charts and #21 on the R&B charts.
 Only two singles made the charts which were "Get You Somebody New" which peaked at #50 on the Pop charts and their memorable song "Isn't It A Shame" which peaked at #18 on the R&B charts.
 "Isn't It A Shame" was later sampled by Nelly on his 2004 hit, "My Place", which featured Jaheim.

+Critical reception

+Christian John Wikane of PopMatters exclaimed, "With a new producer in tow — David Rubinson — Chameleon arrived in 1976.
+Like its namesake, the album emphasized the group’s mutability in a range of styles — doo wop, funk, Latin, hard rock — further confounding those who wanted to label Labelle.
+In just the wingspan of eight songs, Chameleon covered even more territory than its predecessors."

+Craig Lytle of Allmusic, in a 3/5 star review remarked, "While Patti LaBelle was the vocal force behind the group bearing her name, Nona Hendryx was providing the material that Patti would use to deliver her energetic sound.
+Of the eight numbers presented, Hendryx is credited with six...On every level of creativity, LaBelle, the group, are as diverse as these selections."